Test if your Mobile App has any security flaws and fixes them before it damages your business reputation.

 Runtime Mobile Security

 The powerful interface of Runtime Mobile Security (RMS) helps you in manipulating iOS and Android applications at runtime.
-Here, you can hook everything in no time, dump loaded classes, trace method arguments, and return a value, include custom scripts, etc.
+Here, you can hook everything in no time, dump loaded classes, trace method arguments, and return a value, including custom scripts, etc.

 At the moment RMS, they have tested it on macOS, and it supports devices including iPhone 7, web interface Chrome, Amazon Fire Stick 4K, and AVD emulator.
 It might support Linux and Windows with minor adjustments.